 - 1.1 This Infrastructure Funding Statement (IFS) sets out how developer contributions have been and will be used to provide infrastructure within Gosport Borough.
 The report sets out the following information: - Section 1 (this section) explains the purpose and structure of this report, why the Council produces the IFS and outlines the planning policy context within Gosport Borough. - Section 2 sets out 'Gosport's Infrastructure Programme', and explains why the Council needs to secure infrastructure to support new development and provides an overview of the potential funding sources. - Section 3 details how the Council uses the Community Infrastructure Levy (CIL) to secure infrastructure and provides a full report for the monitoring period. - Section 4 details how the Council uses various Planning Obligations (particularly Section 106 agreements) to secure infrastructure and provides a full report for the monitoring period. - Section 5 shows the infrastructure secured or implemented over the past 12 months and since the start of the current Local Plan period in 2011. - Section 6 reports on the infrastructure projects or types of infrastructure that the Borough Council intends to fund either wholly or partly using the Community Infrastructure Levy and other Planning Obligations.
-This is called the 'infrastructure list' and replaces the Regulation 123 list. - Section 7 concludes the report and provides signposts to other key documents and sources of information. - Appendix 1 sets out the most appropriate mechanisms for securing each key type of infrastructure together with the other key Local Plan policy requirements that are not forms of infrastructure (such as training initiatives). - Appendix 2 contains the Council's Infrastructure Delivery Plan (IDP) which sets out the latest identified infrastructure schemes, the lead providers, costings and timescales. - 1.2 The IFS has been prepared in accordance with the requirements of The Community Infrastructure Levy Regulations 2010 (as amended) and national planning policy and guidance.
+This is called the 'infrastructure list'. - Section 7 concludes the report and provides signposts to other key documents and sources of information. - Appendix 1 sets out the most appropriate mechanisms for securing each key type of infrastructure together with the other key Local Plan policy requirements that are not forms of infrastructure (such as training initiatives). - Appendix 2 contains the Council's Infrastructure Delivery Plan (IDP) which sets out the latest identified infrastructure schemes, the lead providers, costings and timescales. - 1.2 The IFS has been prepared in accordance with the requirements of The Community Infrastructure Levy Regulations 2010 (as amended) and national planning policy and guidance.
 The amendment requiring the Council to publish this IFS is The Community Infrastructure Levy (Amendment) (England) (No. 2) Regulations 2019. - 1.3 The figures reported in this document are rounded to the nearest pound.
+The monitoring period for the IFS is 1 April 2021 to 31 March 2022 unless specifically stated.
+Please note: At the Full Council meeting of 28 September 2022, the Councils Capital Programme for 2022/23 to 2024/25 was revised with a number of changes, additions and deletions to reflect the priorities of the Administration.
+This results in changes to the commitments for both CIL and Section 106 going forward.
+Where relevant, this has been identified in this report and will be updated in full in the next IFS in 2023 which will cover the monitoring period in which the changes occurred.

-The monitoring period for the IFS is 1 April 2020 to 31 March 2021 unless specifically stated.
-The IFS is published on the Council's website: www.gosport.gov.uk/infrastructure
+1.4 The IFS is published on the Council's website: www.gosport.gov.uk/infrastructure